MrClarkeSoftware/CSharpProject/Mr_Clarke_ToeGame/Readme.md

+# Mr.Clarke Toe Game

+# Team Members: Trevor, Ethan

-A game where you shoot projectiles at a Clarke boss Trevor, Ethan
+A game where you shoot projectiles at a Clarke boss.